axelerant/testimonials-widget/API.md

-# API Testimonials Widget
+# API Testimonials

-The [Testimonials Widget plugin](http://wordpress.org/plugins/testimonials-widget/) comes with its own set of actions and filters, as described below.
+The [Testimonials plugin](http://wordpress.org/plugins/testimonials-widget/) comes with its own set of actions and filters, as described below.

 ## Actions